Siyaselbyjr/Data-Analytics-Projects/README.md

-# Data-Analytics-Projects
+# Data Analytics Projects

+## Overview
-A collection of data analytics projects using Excel, MySQL, Power BI, and Python.
-Projects involve data cleaning, analysis, and visualization with real-world and simulated datasets, demonstrating proficiency in handling data for insights and decision-making.
+This repository contains a collection of data analytics projects demonstrating proficiency in Excel, MySQL, Power BI, and Python.
+The projects involve data cleaning, exploration, visualization, and insights generation using both real-world and simulated datasets.

+## Technologies Used
+- **Excel** – Data cleaning, analysis, and visualization
+- **MySQL** – Querying and managing structured databases
+- **Power BI** – Interactive dashboards and reports
+- **Python** – Data manipulation, statistical analysis, and visualization (Pandas, NumPy, Matplotlib, Seaborn)